Home > How the Model Works > Escrow

 Unearned funds remain untouched.

-This structure ensures that work and payment correspond precisely.
+This structure is designed to keep work and payment closely aligned.

 What Escrow Protects